 Don't Cancel That Class

-Don't Cancel That Class is a service provided to DePaul faculty and instructors by the Office of Health Promotion & Wellness and the Center for Identity, Inclusion and Social Change.
+Don't Cancel That Class is a service provided to DePaul faculty and instructors by the Office of Health Promotion & Wellness.
 If you need to be out of town or an unexpected situation demands your attention, let us know and one of our professional staff members will come into your class on the day of your absence and provide an hour-long, educational workshop to your students.
 Workshop topics include: